SAP/crossplane-provider-btp/README.md

   package: ghcr.io/sap/crossplane-provider-btp/crossplane/provider-btp:<VERSION>
 ```

 Crossplane will take care to create a deployment for this provider.
 Once it becomes healthy, you can configure your provider using proper credentials and start orchestrating :rocket:.

-## Developing
+## 🔬 Developing
-TODO: LINK TO PROVIDER DEV GUIDE
 ### Initial Setup
 The provider comes with some tooling to ease a local setup for development.
 As initial setup you can follow these steps:
 1. Clone the repository
 2. Run `make submodules` to initialize the "build" submodule provided by crossplane